-Under the Embark Technology Charter, following the Trigger Date Embark Technology opted out of Section 203 of the DGCL, but will provide other similar restrictions regarding takeovers by interested stockholders, except that the modified restrictions provide that the Embark Founders and their permitted transferees will not be deemed to be "interested stockholders," regardless of the percentage of their voting stock and are therefore not be subject to such restrictions.
+Under the Charter, following the Trigger Date Embark opted out of Section 203 of the DGCL, but will provide other similar restrictions regarding takeovers by interested stockholders, except that the modified restrictions provide that the Embark Founders and their permitted transferees will not be deemed to be "interested stockholders," regardless of the percentage of their voting stock and are therefore not be subject to such restrictions.
 Until the Trigger Date, Section 203 of the DGCL will govern such transactions.
-The Embark Technology Charter provides for a multi-class stock structure, which will give the Embark Founders, for so long as they continue to collectively beneficially own shares representing a majority of the voting power of all of the outstanding shares of capital stock of Embark Technology or the sale of all or substantially all of its assets.
+The Charter provides for a multi-class stock structure, which will give the Embark Founders, for so long as they continue to collectively beneficially own shares representing a majority of the voting power of all of the outstanding shares of capital stock of Embark, control over all matters requiring stockholder approval, including in connection with the merger or other sale of Embark or the sale of all or substantially all of its